ropfoo/ez-gmaps/README.md

 </div>
 ```

-However you can also define additional attributes like a special icon or some text that's beeing displayed when clicking on the marker.
+You can also define additional attributes the same way

 ```html
 <div